mariechatfield/call-my-congress/README.md

 `call-my-congress` proxies all `/api/` requests to `call-my-congress-backend`, which is defined in [`static.json`](static.json).

+### Caching Strategy

+Call My Congress relies on third-party APIs to serve district and congressional data.
+When Call My Congress is experiencing a high volume of traffic, we want to ensure we don't overwhelm our third-party APIs with requests or hit their designated rate limits.

+Since most of the response data (congressional representatives, their contact information, and mapping zip codes to districts) does not change on a frequent basis, we can cache the responses and avoid making additional requests for the same data.

+Zip code to district data is cached by zip code lookup, and held for one week.

+Congressional representative data is cached by either House or Senate, and held for one day.

+The current cache implementation uses only app memory (which means each server starts with a completely empty cache when it refreshes, and multiple servers running the app cannot share a cache).
+We should consider adding a database (like Redis) to further enable Call My Congress to scale in the future if the app-memory cache hits the top of its constraints.

+__Note:__ We will _never_ cache or log district lookup by street address, as this is personally-identifiable information and unique to the point that there aren't any gains to be made.
+Zip code lookups are sufficiently de-anonymized and general to warrant caching.

 ### Contributing

 PRs and improvements are welcome!
 If you'd like to contribute but aren't sure where to start, here's a short wish list of small contributions: